Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

+What Flask does is create a way for you to run it in the terminal through its Click package.
 Inside your flask script file in the virtual environment, you'll find:
 ```bin
 from flask.cli import main
 # ...
 sys.exit(main())
 ```
+&nbsp;

 The main method called in that script is actually cli.main().
 If we check cli.py in the flask package, we see that cli is an instance of a FlaskGroup, so we're doing FlaskGroup.main().
 When initialized, FlaskGroup adds a run_command (Command object) inside a Group.
-The Command object stores the run_command as a callback function, and the Group can be seen as a container for all the Command objects <sup> <a class="secondary-a" href="#footnotes">3.</a></sup>.
-Initially, the run_command is function that's been transformed into a Command object with the @click.command decorator.
-What Flask does is create a way for you to run it in the terminal through its Click package.
+That Command object itself stores a callback function waiting to be called to start the server.
+Initially, run_command is function that's been transformed into a Command object with the @click.command decorator  <sup> <a class="secondary-a" href="#footnotes">3.</a></sup>.

 &nbsp;

+There's a long inheritance chain when you look inside the package.
 FlaskGroup inherits from AppGroup which inherits from a lot of other classes right up to BaseCommand.
 The main method getting called in FlaskGroup lives inside the BaseCommand class.
 BaseCommand is in charge of creating a Context object, but in reality, its child MultiCommand is doing most the work.
-Long story short, MultiCommand parses the arguments from the terminal and checks if there's a matching Command inside Group (resolve_command).
-The callback associated with the command 'run' is executed and ran inside the invoke method of MultiCommand.
+Long story short, MultiCommand parses the arguments from the terminal and checks if there's a matching Command inside Group.
+In this example:
+1. The argument is 'run'
+2. The Command object  with 'run' is found in the Group.
+3. The callback associated with it executed.

+&nbsp;

+The magic is all in the the invoke method of MultiCommand.

 ``` python
 # self refers to FlaskGroup and that can refer to many classes.